-Shot in Oregon by Jim McBride (David Holtzman’s Diary, The Big Easy), Glen and Randa is about two young lovers who go searching for a rumored City after the Age of Oil has run out of gas.
+Shot in Oregon by Jim McBride (David Holtzman’s Diary, The Big Easy), Glen and Randa is about two young, post apocalyptic lovers who go searching for a rumored City after the Age of Oil has run out of gas.

 Glen and Randa stars Steven Curry and Shelley Plimpton.
 Born and raised in Roseburg, Oregon, Shelley Plimpton’s acting career began in New York in 1967, when she debuted as “Crissy” in the musical Hair.
 She is the mother of Martha Plimpton and distant cousin to Bill Plympton.